Bio 2010 - Microbiology » Spring 2023 » Lecture Exam 2

 Quorum sensing is used by bacterial cells to determine which of the following?

-the speed of water flow
+A. the speed of water flow

-the density of the population
+C. the size of the population

-the size of the population
+D. the density of the population

 Question #32